griffithlab/pmbio.org/_posts/0004-02-02-Somatic_SNV_and_Indel_Filtering_Annotation_and_Review.md

 ##### **Manual Review**
 __________________________
 After somatic variant filtering, manual review of aligned read sequences is required to identify a high-quality list of somatic variants.

-##### **Manual Review**
 Manual review allows individuals to incorporate information not considered by automated variant callers.
 For example, a trained eye can discern misclassifications attributable to overlapping errors at the ends of sequence reads, preferential amplification of smaller fragments, or poor alignment in areas of low complexity.
+A standard operating procedure described by our lab can be used to better understand how to setup and conduct manual review.

+Briefly, manual review requires use of a genomic viewer, a BAM file of aligned sequencing reads, and a BED or BED-like file for all variant that require manual review.
+Each variant can be observed in the genomic viewer and variants can be labeled as true somatic variants, false somatic variants, germline variants, or ambiguous.
+After manual review, only variants that are labeled as true somatic variants are subsequently used for annotation.

+For convenience, we provided examples of true somatic variants and false positives observed during manual review of our sequencing data.

+**Somatic Variant**

+**False Variant -  [INSERT]**

+**False Variant -  [INSERT]**

+**False Variant -  [INSERT]**

 ##### **Automated Somatic Variant Refinement**